dl1ycf/piHPSDR-MacOS-Binary/README.md

 the update to MacOS 10.15 "Catalina" I could not test the program there.

-This is the new piHPSDR 2.0.0 beta version.
+This is the new piHPSDR 2 near-final version.

 Unfortunately, it is quite difficult to provide a fully self-contained MacOS app-file for a GTK-based program.